lsst-sims/sims_featureScheduler_runs/README.md

 DDF: Dithering strategies for the deep drilling fields.

+cadence: Testing forcing things to perform a more specific cadence

+alt_sched: Trying to drive specific cadence like alt-sched

+rotator: Scheduling the camera rotator angle

 ## Other runs of interest

 comCam: Example of scheduling with only comCam